 The Division is proud to be training the next generation of physicians and investigators who will study and care for patients who suffer from rheumatic diseases.
 Faculty members actively participate in educating medical and graduate students, residents, clinical fellows and postdoctoral research fellows.
 The Rheumatology Fellowship Training Program, under the outstanding leadership of Dr. Faye Hant, Assistant Professor, and Dr. Corey Hatfield, Assistant Professor, is fully accredited and comprised of 6 clinical and research fellows selected from a competitive pool of candidates.
 Fellows are supported in part by a NIH Training Grant (Gary Gilkeson, PI).
 The Rheumatology Fellowship Training Program offers fellows the opportunity to see a wide array of rheumatic disease patients in a variety of clinical settings, to participate in clinical and basic research, and to obtain advanced training leading to a Master’s Degree in Clinical Research.

 For more information visit our Fellowship page.

-We are honored to have been recognized by our peers and ranked as having a significant reputation among all US Rheumatology programs by other rheumatologists in US News and World Report (2011).
+The Division of Rheumatology is honored to have been ranked 17th by U.S. News & World Report among all U.S. Rheumatology programs by other rheumatologists in their 2013 Speciality Rankings.
 Six members of the Division were named Best Doctors in 2012.